MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-meeting-capture.md

 ## Where can I run the app?

-You can run this sample template on a tablet or other device with a similar form factor.
+You can run this sample template on a tablet or other device that has a similar form factor.

 ## How do I open the template and run the app?